 Since May of 2000, I’ve been off of all pain medications and am migraine-free.
 Since 2002, I’ve been off of the antidepressant and mood regulator, but it took me a few more years to break free of anti-anxiety meds and an older antidepressant that was prescribed for my initial headache.
-That being said, I have remained have remained depression-free.
-I know that any mysterious pains are probably signals that I’m in some kind of stressful situation.
-I trust the signs that my body gives me and know to pay attention to my body-mind-spirit balance.
-If I cannot resolve any issues with mysterious pain by using meditation, and homeopathic remedies, I schedule time to work with my energy healer.
+Contrary to what my doctor’s warning, I have remained depression-free.
+I trust that any mysterious pain–including an occasional migraine–signals that I’m in some kind of stressful situation.
+The signs that my body gives me direct me to observe my body-mind-spirit balance.
+If I cannot resolve issues with mysterious pain by using meditation and homeopathic remedies, I schedule time to work with my energy healer.
 And I keep the flower essences close by!

 Thank you for sharing this.
 So grateful that you are well!

 Thanks, Mindy.
 I am grateful to be here and to have a second chance.